pandas-dev/pandas/doc/source/io.rst

 .. note::

    - ``=`` will be automatically expanded to the comparison operator ``==``
    - ``~`` is the not operator, but can only be used in very limited circumstances
-   - If a list/tuple of expressions are passed they will be combined via ``&``.
+   - If a list/tuple of expressions is passed they will be combined via ``&``

 The following are valid expressions: